buwilliams/kata-node/README.md

 From your terminal:
 ----
+  - `$ node src/index.js -h` - shows help message
-  - `$ node src/index.js` - Generate keys
+  - `$ node src/index.js -p input.txt` - parse files and prints to stdout
-  - `$ node src/index.js in.txt out.txt` - parse files and write results to a file
+  - `$ node src/index.js -f input.txt output.txt` - parse files and write results to a file

+_(There are more commands but these will get you started.
+There is also a nice input.txt file for you to experiment with.)_

 High-level Approach
 ----